 As you all have figured out, I love to bake.
 I especially love to bake cookies.
 Well, we’ve gone all week without a cookie recipe, so let’s fix that right now by giving you a rich, “make-you-fall-in-love” chocolate cookie recipe.
 I’m not talking about falling in love with another person.
 I’m talking about falling in love with this cookie.
 Is it really so wrong to love a cookie?
 There’s no need to buy a card or send flowers after all.
 Of course, if someone bakes these cookies and presents them to you for Valentine’s Day, you may actually fall in love with that person, and not the cookies.
 But, it could be a close call.
 An important note: The batter has to be refrigerated overnight.
-I don’t want you to go to make these on Valentine’s Day and find out you have to wait until the next day to enjoy them.
+I don’t want you to go to make these on Valentine’s Day or for another special occasion and find out you have to wait until the next day to enjoy them.

 - Preheat oven to 325 degrees Fahrenheit.

 - Melt chocolate in double boiler and stir in butter.